Ant1-dev/PantherKolab/docs/appsync-migration-guide.md

 ### Step 3.3: Create useMessages Hook (User-Centric)

 This hook uses **user-centric subscriptions**.
-The user subscribes to their own channel once, and filters messages by conversationId when displaying a specific chat.
+The user subscribes to their `/chats/{userId}` channel once, which receives both messages AND typing indicators.
+This simplifies the subscription model.

 Create `src/hooks/useMessages.ts`: